 Once our alumni have gained a little more experience, we can offer the opportunity to sit on the Cancer Australia grant review panels to assess the next round of applicants.

 We can assist our grant recipients with finding consumers to help with their research.
 This also provides our supporters with enriching, purposeful involvement with those researchers and their work.

-Thoughtful community engagement such as lab tours, our Researcher Showcase or focussed corporate events gives early-career researchers opportunities to engage with non-scientists so that they can communicate their research and why it matters.
+Thoughtful community engagement such as lab tours, our Researcher Showcase or focused corporate events gives early-career researchers opportunities to engage with non-scientists so that they can communicate their research and why it matters.